gstech99/Dosage-Tester/README.md

-# Dosage-Tester
+# StatQuest Dosage Tester
 This is about a neural network utilized to test dosages of a medicine.
-It's a demo based on a YouTube video, "Neural Networks Pt.
+<br>It's a demo based on a YouTube video, "Neural Networks Pt.
 1: Inside the Black Box" by StatQuest with Josh Starmer.
-The author does a great job explaining math details of a simple forward propagation using softplus activation.
+<br>The author does a great job explaining math details of a simple forward propagation using softplus activation.
+<br>This project is to enable discussion within that video community to resolve a problem mentioned below.

 ## Background
 Apparently in a previous operation, a training dataset with labels has been utilized to obtain parameters that classify dosages of a medication.
-The premise is that low and high dosages result in efficacy of 0, and medium dosages result in efficacy of 1 (highest:good).
+The premise is that low and high dosages result in efficacy of 0 (medicine does not work), and medium dosages result in efficacy of 1 (medicine does work).

 ## How it works
 I think in most NNs, the testing phase does not utilize the steps of propagation.